 According to the American Society of Plastic Surgeons, the specialty of plastic surgery includes reconstructive surgery and cosmetic surgery.

-Reconstructive surgery is performed on abnormal structures of the body caused by congenital defects, developmental abnormalities, trauma, infection, tumors, or disease.
-It is generally performed to improve function but may also be done to approximate a normal appearance.
+Reconstructive surgery is performed on abnormal structures of the body caused by congenital defects, developmental abnormalities, trauma, surgery, infection, tumors or disease.
+It is generally performed to improve function, but may also be done to approximate a normal appearance.

 Cosmetic surgery is performed to reshape normal structures of the body to improve the patient's appearance and self-esteem.